AlexFW16/app_project/README.md

 ### TODO
 - [X] Template activity for standard ciphers, must be adapted depending on which cipher is used at runtime
 - [ ] Make input fields, etc. look nice
 - [ ] Make 2 colour schemes, one for decrypting and one for encrypting
+- [ ] Debug Ciphers (especially Vigenere)
 - [ ] Update settings page
 - [ ] Put strings from update password xml into strings.xml
 - [X] Add another fragment (bottom) that is used to display more detailed information (xor: binary code, ...)